randdusing/cordova-plugin-bluetoothle/readme.md

 ### startAdvertising ###
 Start advertising as a BLE device.
 Note: This needs to be improved so services can be used for both Android and iOS.
+On iOS, the advertising devices likes to rename itself back to the name of the device, i.e. Rand' iPhone

 ```javascript
 bluetoothle.startAdvertising(success, error, params);